The top West End musicals that are adapted from films

-Based on the Book of Exodus as later told in the 1998 film The Prince of Egypt, the musical adaptation will receive its British premiere at the Dominion Theatre.
+Based on the Book of Exodus as later told in the 1998 film The Prince of Egypt, the musical adaptation receives its British premiere at the Dominion Theatre.
 Featuring the chart-topping song ‘When You Believe’, join Moses in an unbelievable embodiment of human spirit and compassion as he saves the Israelites from persecution.
 Rising up to free his people, see how the course of millions of lives changed forever at The Prince of Egypt.
 See why audiences are loving The Prince of Egypt at the Dominion Theatre.

 Brought to theatres with a touch of Ultra-Clutch, the 1988 musical-film Hairspray was adapted for the stage by Marc Shaiman and Scott Wittman, the duo behind Sister Act and The Addams Family.
 As in the film, Tracy Turnblad secures a coveted spot dancing on The Corny Collins Show, but her superiors challenge her progressive views.
 The production opened in the West End in 2007, playing at the Shaftesbury Theatre for two and a half years.
 Hairspray will return to London in 2021 at the London Coliseum, starring Michael Ball as Edna Turnblad.